gini/gini-vision-lib-android/ginivision/src/doc/source/updating-to-2-4-0.rst

 No Results Screen
 ^^^^

-The Gini Vision Library contains a new screen providing tips for users in order to achieve better results.
+The Gini Vision Library contains a new screen providing tips for users in order to achieve better results from images.
 The No Results Screen is displayed only for pictures taken by the camera and imported images.

 The No Results Screen should be requested only when none of the required extractions were received.